postlund/pyatv/docs/documentation/atvremote.md

 Updates will be displayed when they happen.
 Just press ENTER to stop.

+## Power management

+Power management commands are supported by MRP devices only.

+List of supported devices:
+ - Apple TV Gen 4
+ - Apple TV 4K

+You can turn your Apple TV on:

+    $ atvremote -i 00:11:22:33:44:54 turn_on

+Or turn it off:

+    $ atvremote -i 00:11:22:33:44:54 turn_off

+Or check the current power state:

+    $ atvremote -i 00:11:22:33:44:54 power_state

 ## Working with commands

 Several commands are supported by the library.
 Easiest is just to use the command